IvanDok13/rsschool-cv/cv.md

 ---
 ### About Me:
-I worked as a researcher in the field of laser technology for 6 years.
-Developed various research methods, conducted experiments and made calculations.
+   I've been working as a freelance front-end developer for a year and a half.

-In addition to my main job, for 6 years I was involved in and managed a company organizing outdoor events.
+   Before that I worked as a researcher for 6 years.
+I developed a method for materials and elements research, conducted experiments and made calculations.
+I designed and conducted experiments, prepared reports, and wrote and edited technical documentation.

-I became very interested in front-end development after I saw the work of my friends from the 'InDriver' and
+   I decided to change my main activity and become a JS front-end developer because it is more intresting field for me.
+I independently mastered the necessary skills, took courses from The Rolling Scopes School (stage 0 - 2), HEXLET, PASV and other platforms.
+I continue to learn and improve my knowledge every free minute.

-other large companies.
+   I am sure that frontend is my calling.
+I liked writing code and finding the best ways to solve a problem even at the learning stage.
+I enjoy improving workflows, solving complex problems, and optimizing.

-I love making improvements to workflows, solving complex problems, optimizing anything.
-I am sure that these skills will allow me to become an excellent developer.
+   I want to continue to develop in the IT field, find a strong team of like-minded people and a new interesting project.
+I have an account on GitHub where you can see my activities and my projects.

 ---
 ### Languages and tools